How Murray rediscovered his mojo before US Open

 His recent ranking of 36th in the world was his highest since having the hip resurfacing surgery that left him fearing for his career in 2019.

-The level of his performances have been consistently higher than at any point since he had a metal plate inserted into the joint.
+The level of his performances has been consistently higher than at any point since he had a metal plate inserted into the joint.
 He has spent recent weeks working on the technical points he believes can help him beat the world's best.

 "I wanted to put some work in technically to play the way I want to and the way my team wants me to," Murray added.
+"We did that and it has helped."

 How are the other British men shaping up?